 Let us take a look at the two words most often used to describe personality when referring to the horse.
 First, we will explore the word "disposition" which is used by horsemen worldwide.
 As described in the Miriam Webster Dictionary, it means "tendency, inclination, or attitude toward things".
-In my opinion, this is too vague an explanation of why a person or animal is the way of emotional response".
-This term is perhaps more accurate as it contains both scientic and nature/nurture elements but still leaves little room for individual qualities.
+In my opinion, this is too vague an explanation of why a person or animal is the way he/she is.